-Construction staging would primarily involve one lane closure in each direction during non-peak hours in order to construct the bridge railing, perform deck rehabilitation, and install MGS.
+Construction staging would primarily involve one lane closure in each direction during non-peak hours, in order to construct the bridge railing, perform deck rehabilitation, and install Midwest guardrail system (MGS).
 One lane closure would also be needed at night.

 Construction of the bridge railing would be expected to be completed in sections along the bridge on each side.
 Resurfacing and pavement delineation work would also be completed with a similar construction staging concept, with one lane of the bridge completed at a time.
 However, this work would likely be done during nighttime lane closure hours.
 Temporary K-railing would be installed prior to the beginning of demolition and subsequent construction of the bridge widening and railing installation.
+All work on the bridge is proposed to occur during nighttime hours only.

 Work below the bridge deck level at the Petaluma River, such as at the fender system reconstruction and scour protection, could be done independently of the highway work on the bridge.
 Temporary access from SR 37 to the river level would be needed to bring in equipment and materials.
-Temporary site access on the western side of the bridge may be needed through the Black Point Boat Launch area, which is at a Marin County facility (Figure 1-2).
+Temporary site access on the western side of the bridge may be needed through the Black Point Boat Launch area (Figure 1-2).
+The California State Lands Commission (SLC) has jurisdiction (ownership) of the Black Point Boat Launch and leases the land to Marin County Parks, which operates the facility.
 Work on the eastern side of the bridge on SR 37 would be within Caltrans right of way (ROW).
+Work below the bridge would be conducted during daytime hours only.